eGovStack/core-services/pdfgen/README.md

 - filestore

 ### Swagger API Contract
-Please refer to the  below Swagger API contarct for PDF service to understand the structure of APIs and to have visualization of all internal APIs [Swagger API contract](https://app.swaggerhub.com/apis/eGovernment/pdf-service_ap_is/1.1.0)
+Please refer to the  below Swagger API contarct for PDFGEN to understand the structure of APIs and to have visualization of all internal APIs [Swagger API contract](https://app.swaggerhub.com/apis/eGovernment/pdf-service_ap_is/1.1.0)

 ## Service Details